Sitting Risks: A Person Who Sits For Long Hours Should See This

 Tips To Reduce Sitting Time?

-Here are some tips which reduce your sitting time. they include:
+Here are some tips that reduce your sitting time. they include:

 • Walk every 30 minutes after sitting